 Recognizing net assets with donor restrictions on financial statements help decision makers be aware of obligations in the future.
 Changes in net assets without donor restrictions shows whether an organization operated with a gain or a loss.
-This provides a birds eye view the nonprofit’s cash flow.
+Subsequently, this provides a birds eye view the nonprofit’s cash flow.

-The debt to equity ratio measures liquidity and shows how much debt versus net assets is being used.
-The new financial statement presentation of net assets provides improved information for donors, grant makers and other funding sources.
-It also reduces the complexities and costs of financial reporting.
+The debt to equity ratio measures liquidity and shows how much debt versus revenue is being used.
+To clarify, the new financial statement presentation of net assets provides improved information for donors, grant makers and other funding sources.
+Above all, t also reduces the complexities and costs of financial reporting.

-True fund accounting for nonprofits track assets and comply with restrictions imposed by donors.
-However, they are no longer required to distinguish between temporarily and permanently restricted net assets.
-Nonprofit leaders need to communicate and understand these calculations over time to gain insight into their financial trends.
+True fund accounting for nonprofits tracks assets and comply with restrictions imposed by donors.
+However, they are no longer required to distinguish between temporarily and permanently restricted funds.
+Most importantly, nonprofit leaders need to communicate and understand these calculations over time to gain insight into their financial trends.